DellGEOS/AzureStackHOLs/lab-guides/03-OpenManageExtensionForWAC/readme.md

 **4.** Once Extension is installed, it will be automatically available in Cluster view.
 You can navigate there and accept terms.

-Notice, that OMIMWAC is using iDRAC USB.
+Notice, that OMIMSWAC is using iDRAC USB.
 It also uses temporary iDRAC account to collect inventory data.

 ![](./media/wac02.png)